Sustainable Consumption and Production

 In the three years since the adoption of the 2030 Agenda for Sustainable Development, the Sustainable Development Goals (SDGs) have become increasingly recognised by diverse stakeholders within Japan.
 Nevertheless, as cities, businesses, and the general public continue to drive efforts to achieve the SDGs, growing urbanisation, consumption demands, and changing lifestyles are leading to an ever-increasing dependence on non-renewable resources such as fossil fuels.

-In his keynote address, Professor William Rees will reflect on such issues in the face of an uncertain future, raising new questions about the prevailing model of urban sustainability.
+In his keynote address, Professor William Rees reflected on such issues in the face of an uncertain future, raising new questions about the prevailing model of urban sustainability.
 For instance, what actions and incentives can governments leverage to promote energy conservation and expand viable alternatives, to innovation?
 How can circular economy approaches help to minimise energy and material demands given escalating resource constraints?
 Where can private investments be best mobilised to support new business models, products, and services that benefit the public good?

 William Rees is a human ecologist, ecological economist, Professor Emeritus and former Director of the University of British Columbia’s School of Community and Regional Planning in Vancouver, Canada.
 Prof. Rees is perhaps best known in ecological economics as the originator and co-developer of “ecological footprint analysis”.
 He is the recipient of both the 2012 Boulding Prize in Ecological Economics and a 2012 Blue Planet Prize (jointly with Dr Mathis Wackernagel).